Most women expect certain physical changes to occur after they give

 Many women find that wearing a shorter hairstyle during the postpartum months is a fairly effective way to mask the fact that the hair has thinned.
 By the time your hair starts to grow long again, the condition of your hair should have resumed its pre-pregnancy state.

-If you simply don’t want to mess around with hair extensions or are worried about adopting a shorter hair style, there is always the option of using a volumizing shampoo and conditioner on a regular basis, as well as taking supplements for hair loss.
+If you don’t want to adopt a shorter hair style, there is always the option of using a volumizing shampoo and conditioner on a regular basis, as well as taking supplements for hair loss.

 Do you have a question about postpartum alopecia?
 Or perhaps you have some wisdom to give to other moms about hair loss after pregnancy.
 Please contribute here!